Codecademy/docs/content/go/concepts/strings/strings.md

 ## String escapes

 As it was mentioned previously, escape characters are only supported in interpreted literals (remember: an interpreted literal is a string that uses double quotes `""`).
-Here you can see a list of some useful escape characters supported by Go strings:
+The following is a list of some useful escape characters supported by Go strings:

 |	Description		    |	Escape Character	  |
 |	:---:			        |		:---:			        |